UO-CS210/06-Boggle/docs/HOWTO.md

 ### A view of the board

-Although we can solve Boggle puzzles much faster without graphics, it is fast enough and more enjoyable to watch the board as it is solved.
-We'll use the provided `board_view` module.
+Although we can solve Boggle puzzles much faster without graphics, a display of the solving process may be enjoyable and could be useful in debugging.
+We'll use the provided `board_view` module, which can drive a graphical view, a textual view, or both.

 ```python
 import board_view